Four-manifolds, geometries and knots

 \end{theorem}

 If $\pi$ is a knot group then $\pi'/\pi''$ is a finitely generated $\Lambda$-module.
-Levine and Weber have made explicit the conditions under which a finitely generated $\Lambda$-module may be the commutator subgroup of a metabelian high dimensional knot group [LW78].
-Leaving aside the $\Lambda$-module structure, Hausmann and Kervaire have characterized the finitely generated abelian groups $A$ that may be commutator subgroups of high dimensional knot groups [HK78]. ``Most" can occur; there are mild restrictions on 2- and 3-torsion, and if $A$ is infinite it must have rank at least 3.
-We shall show that the abelian groups which are commutator subgroups of 2-knot groups are $Z^3$, $Z[\frac12 ]$ (the additive group of dyadic rationals) and the cyclic groups of odd order.
-(See Theorems 15.7 and 15.12.)
+Levine and Weber have made explicit the conditions under which a finitely generated $\Lambda$-module may be the commutator subgroup of a metabelian high dimensional knot group \cite{[LW78]}.
+Leaving aside the $\Lambda$-module structure, Hausmann and Kervaire have characterized the finitely generated abelian groups $A$ that may be commutator subgroups of high dimensional knot groups \cite{[HK78]}. ``Most" can occur; there are mild restrictions on 2- and 3-torsion, and if $A$ is infinite it must have rank at least 3.
+We shall show that the abelian groups which are commutator subgroups of 2-knot groups are $\mathbb{Z}^3$, $\mathbb{Z}[\frac12 ]$ (the additive group of dyadic rationals) and the cyclic groups of odd order.
+(See Theorems 15.4 and 15.10.)
 The commutator subgroup of a nontrivial classical knot group is never abelian.